Kerala Prisons and Correctional Services: Prisons and Correctional Institutions

 Jails are typically smaller facilities located in district or sub-district headquarters, and they primarily house individuals who are awaiting trial or serving short-term sentences, usually less than two years.
 Prisons, on the other hand, are larger correctional institutions that house individuals convicted of serious offenses and serve longer-term sentences.
 Overall, while jails are primarily for temporary detention, prisons are designed for long-term incarceration and focus on both punishment and rehabilitation.

 Sub jails

 Sub-jails are specialized facilities intended for confining individuals who have been sentenced to undergo imprisonment for a period of up to one month, as well as for housing remand or under trial prisoners.
 They are typically located in district or sub-district headquarters and provide temporary detention for individuals awaiting trial or serving brief sentences.

+Each Sub Jail is headed by a Jail Superintendent of the rank of Assistant Superintendent Grade I.

+Special Sub Jails

+Special Sub Jails are used to confine persons sentenced to imprisonment for up to three months, as well as remand and undertrial prisoners.

+There are a total of 16 special sub jails in the state, and each headed by a Jail Superintendent of the rank of Deputy Superintendent.